 Once received along with required seller and buyer contact information a bill will processed and pay-off amount provided via emailed

-Final payment may be made by hand-delivering Cash, Certified Check or Money Order to our administration office located at 199 Raymond Road (M-F, 8am-4pm)
+Final payment may be made by depositing a Certified Check or Money Order (cash is not recommended at this time) into into our Payment Drop-Box located immediately outside of our front entrance door at 199 Raymond Road (M-F 9 am-3:30 pm)

 Under the HELP menu click I WANT TO VIEW MY ACCOUNT HISTORY

 DETAILED ACCOUNT HISTORY menu, set your START-DATE and END-DATE to include two (2)-years of of history, click SEARCH